eemonn/DishProject/ContributingGuidelines.md

 ### Branching Strategy
 ---
 -  `main` branch will be used for offical realeases for a given interation.
 No code will be directly added to `master` without a merge request.
 -  `develop` branch will be used as integration branch for features.
 This branch will be treated as pre-production should be a working version.
-No code will be directly added to `develop` without a merge request except for small spelling or related errors.
+No code will be directly added to `develop` without a merge request except for small spelling or very simple code additions(one line max).
 -  When working on a feature, you must create a new branch about that feature and work with that branch.
 -  Once you are done with the feature, make a merge request to `develop`.
 All code committed must work and include tests.
 -  A clean-Dev branch will be made before merging `develop` to `main` that will make sure code matches standards.